centreon/centreon-documentation/cloud/service-mapping/ba-management.md

 #### Notification

-Configure when, for what status and who should be notified when the BA's status changes.
-You can also define escalation that applies to that BA.
+Configure when and for what status notifications should be sent when the BA's status changes.
+Add the **Notification** contact group so that users can be notified.

-The escalation is the same as with other **Centreon** objects, when you select an escalation, the service escalation definition will be applied to the BA.

 #### Reporting